 Our page caching options will cache your individual page assets.
 Once a page is loaded it creates a static version of it, which can be loaded much faster the next time someone visits that page.

-Object caching caches database queries (including things like menu items, breadcrumbs, post author names, dynamically generated archives like blog roll pages etc), which means the database doesn’t need to perform the same queries over each time the page is loaded.
+Object caching caches database queries (including things like menu items, breadcrumbs, post author names, dynamically generated archives like blog roll pages, etc), which means the database doesn’t need to perform the same queries each time the page is loaded.

 Redis Nginx Page Caching

-Not to be confused with the Redis Object cache, Redis Nginx page caching is another highly performant page caching solution that plays a little better with more dynamic websites.
-Most of the websites on GridPane use this option.
+Not to be confused with the Redis Object cache, Redis Nginx page caching is another highly performant page caching solution that you can take advantage of on GridPane Nginx servers.

 Redis Object Caching